duguyue100/destina/README.md

 9. Performance evaluation.
 10. Memory leaking.
 [DONE 20140622]
 11. Interface for CIFAR image [DONE 20140621].
 12. Some visualisation tools for image dataset.
+[DONE]
 13. Experiment result saving functions (needed to rescale to `uchar` space).
-14. Experiment with CIFAR images [DONE (untested completely) 20140622].
+14. Experiment with CIFAR images [DONE 20140622 (UPDATED IN 20140729)].

 ##Updates##